 Organised by: RGI, NESO, and 50Hertz

-Join RGI’s Best Practice Webinar on 14 October to learn from grid operators NESO and 50Hertz on how integrated energy system planning can help accelerate renewable infrastructure deployment.
-Learn from expert insights and engage in a live Q&A!
+During RGI’s Best Practice Webinar on 14 October, grid operators NESO and 50Hertz explored how integrated energy system planning can help accelerate renewable infrastructure deployment.

 Introduction